Welcome and thanks for visiting...

 “Оne of your key players is hurt before an important match because their body wasn’t strong enough to get through it and to withstand all that competition.
 That’s the nightmare.”

-How to avoid injuries?
+How to avoid injuries in volleyball?

 “You kind of put an armor to make sure your body is capable of withstanding this range of motion that’s needed for volleyball.
 You want to make sure that you have this strength that’s needed to execute all these motions - that your shoulder is extremely strong when you contact the ball, or your legs can withstand the many landings.
 You need to, to some degree, reprogram the athletes, once they have these bad habits, maybe trying to cure them."